mmorphig/small-things/README.md

 All the compile scripts make a build directory in here, with "mkdir ../build" and puts the executable in their own directory, fun!

-So far there is:
-	monitor for a Minecraft server
+So far there is: monitor for a Minecraft server, slime mould simulation, hex viewer and snake (very bad).
-	slime mould simulation
-	hex viewer
-	snake (very bad)